sixtyeight/kassomat-payout/docs/overview.md

 if necessary, a [Request/Response][mep-rr] message exchange pattern.
 [Redis][redis] is used as the message broker.
 The message payload is a rather simple structured JSON.
 Payout itself is implemented in the C programming language.
+Take a look at the [Changeomatic][changeomatic], a proof of concept money changer in 79 lines of Java code.

 ### Topics used by Payout